 - remove some cerebrospinal fluid to decrease pressure in the spinal canal

-- inject chemotherapy drugs or other medications into the cerebrospinal fluid.
+- inject chemotherapy drugs, contrast material, or other medications into the cerebrospinal fluid.

 The lumbar puncture procedure helps physicians diagnose: